What is DMZ? Call of Duty Warzone 2.0's new mode explained

-(Pocket-lint) - When Call of Duty Warzone 2.0 arrives on 16 November 2022, it's not just bringing with it a new battle royale map and experience - there's also an all-new mode called DMZ.
+When Call of Duty Warzone 2.0 is finally here after a long wait, but it hasn't just brought with it a new battle royale map and experience - there's also an all-new mode called DMZ.

 This is the COD take on a genre that's been growing in popularity for a few years now: the extraction shooter.
 Here are all the details you need right now.